Andy Bowen: Early life

-The Longest Fight
+The longest fight

 On April 6, 1893, Bowen and Jack Burke fought the longest fight in history.
 Bowen had originally scheduled the fight with another opponent, however after dropping out of the fight, Jack Burke, who was the latter's trainer, fought the bout instead.
 The fight took place at the same Olympics Club Bowen had defended his title from Carroll.
 The fight lasted 110 rounds over seven hours and 19 minutes (each round lasting three minutes).
 It was reported that the fight went on for so long, that the spectators who stayed to watch the fight had fallen asleep in their seats.
 It was also recorded that at round 108, with no clear end in sight, referee John Duffy made the decision that if no winner had emerged in the next 2 rounds, the bout would be ruled a "no contest".
 With both men having become too dazed and tired to come out of their corners, Duffy declared the match a no contest.
 Burke broke all the bones in both of his hands and was bedridden for six weeks.
 He had considered retiring after the fight but chose to continue competing.
 Bowen fought four more times after the fight.
 The club where the fight took place would burn to the ground four years later.